MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

 ms.date: 10/10/2024
 ---

-# Build ConfigMap from Azure App Configuration to configure workload in Azure Kubernetes Service (AKS)
+# Build ConfigMap by Azure App Configuration extension to configure workload in Azure Kubernetes Service (AKS)

-Typically, ConfigMap is usd to configure workloads in AKS.
+Typically, ConfigMap is used to configure workloads in AKS.
 [Azure App Configuration](/azure/azure-app-configuration/overview) provides a service to centrally manage application settings and feature flags.
 Following this tutorial, you will learn how to source the configuration data from Azure App Configuration into a ConfigMap and use it to configure your workload in AKS.

 ## Prerequisites